1. Procedure Statement

 is committed to always setting and maintaining a high standard of professional

 conduct for its staff, who are responsible for maintaining professional

 boundaries in their day-to-day work with patients and families.
-Professional

 effectively in a therapeutic relationship.

 Procedure applies to all RCH employees, students and volunteers, contractors,

 honorary employees and, Board Members of the RCH.
 For the